 ENAMELING: PROBLEMS AND SOLUTIONS

-The extensive experience of the Technical Team of CONIEX training and advising in enameling techniques has allowed us to elaborate a decalogue of the most common problems faced by our customers… In this first post we will talk about the problems most commonly encountered when enameling parts to identify which are the most common causes and show you the solutions in order to offer maximum support.
+The extensive experience of the Technical Team of CONIEX training and advising in enameling techniques has allowed us to elaborate a decalogue of the most common problems faced by our customers… In this first post we will talk about the problems when enameling parts in order to identify which are the most common ones. causes and show you the solutions in order to offer maximum support.

 1. THE ENAMEL DOES NOT POLYMERIZE (DOES NOT HARDEN)